Shane Hall

 Shane Hall (born August 25, 1969) is an American former professional stock car racing driver.
-He is a former driver in the NASCAR Xfinity Series.
+He is a former driver in the NASCAR O'Reilly Auto Parts Series.
 He last drove the No. 49 Chevrolet for Jay Robinson Racing.
 Hall is featured as an unlockable driver in the 2002 video game NASCAR Thunder 2003, and the 2001 game NASCAR Thunder 2002.

 Racing career

 Nextel Cup Series

 Hall has one career Cup Series Start.
 Driving the No. 40 Kendall Oil Pontiac for Dick Brooks at the fall Rockingham race in 1995, he started last.
 With a crash about two-thirds through the race, Hall backed the No. 40 into the wall, and finished 36th.

 Busch Series

 Hall made his Busch debut in 1995 driving for Stegell Motorsports.
 Driving the No. 85 Lube America Chevy, Hall qualified 38th at Nashville Speedway USA and finished 26th, nine laps down.
 He made another start that year in Rockingham, finishing 22nd.

 The Stegall team decided to run part-time in 1996, competing in 14 of the 26 races.
 His best run was once again at Rockingham, where he had a twelfth-place finish and garnered his first career lead-lap finish.
 Hall gained his first-career top-ten start when he qualified ninth at Bristol, matching it two races later Nazareth.

 Hall and Stegall ran full-time 1997.
 Despite not making two races, Hall earned his first career top-ten with a tenth-place finish at Watkins Glen International, while also winning his first career pole at South Boston.

 In 1998, Hall scored three top-tens and a pole at Gateway.

 For 1999, Hall switched over to the No. 43 team Owned by Mike Curb, but struggled severely, as he did not qualify for six of the 31 races.
 Despite that, Hall scored his first-career top-five at Myrtle Beach with a fourth-place effort.
 Yet once again, Hall struggled with nine DNFs.
 He was released at the end of the year.

 Hall only made two starts in 2000, running for the newly formed No. 0 Alumni Motorsports Chevy, with Ohio State University as the sponsor.
 With no owners' points, he struggled to qualify for many races, and was released.

 Hall rebounded in 2001, signing with the No. 63 Hensley Racing Ford, sponsored by Lance Snacks.
 Hall continued to struggle and managed only three top-twenty finishes, the best of which was twelfth at Daytona International Speedway.